Creating a dance photo shoot

 Posted on 28 Sep, 2018 by Sarah Hart

-No surprise, that I wanted to create a dance photoshoot and so I asked along a dancer, Neisha Gajar, to model for us.
+With my love of dancing, it was no surprise, that I wanted to create a dance photo shoot.
+So I asked along a dancer, Neisha Gajar, to model for us.
 My Pinterest board here, shows the kind of images I wanted to create.
 For me the lines of the dancer are the most striking but I also love the movement created by long flowy skirts.
-Prior to the shoot, I asked Neisha if she could bring along any flowy dance skirts that she had (unbeknown to me she didn’t, and she had the lovely Jane from Alphabetty Designs to whip up two beautiful 360 degree skirts in white and black for us) and I purchased 3 metres of claret red chiffon material.
+Prior to the shoot, I asked Neisha if she could bring along any flowy dance skirts that she had (unbeknown to me she didn’t, and she had asked the lovely Jane from Alphabetty Designs to whip up two beautiful 360 degree skirts in white and black for us) and I purchased 3 metres of claret red chiffon material.
 Both the skirts and the chiffon worked beautifully to create some movement in the images below.

 All the images used a large strip light soft box placed above using a boom arm and one accent light to the side & behind the model to add a little separation.
 Plus I was also fortunate enough to be able to use Gary’s high speed sync flash lights to freeze the movement of the skirts (oh dear, a little more saving up for me to purchase my own!).

 Dance photography is an area of photography that I adore and would love to offer a dance photo shoot option for little dancers in my area.

 The other photographers in the group created their own photoshoots – Sandra designed a shoot using Neisha in a traditional Indian sari.

 Graham wanted to use a 4 light set-up to show off his model, Manny’s defined muscles.
 And Alison, had Manny dressed in a waistcoat for a stylish 1920s vintage shoot.
 Each of us got the chance to photograph ach other’s set ups and so here are mine.